top of page

 Learn about UNM and the Foundation.

-The DONATE button sends your tax-FREE donation directly to the Endowment's charitable 501c3 account for TOFES at UNM's Innovation Academy.
-Our delay is mechanical, making certain the money goes only to TOFES.
+The DONATE button sends your tax-FREE donation directly to the charitable 501c3 account for TOFES at UNM's Foundation.

 Suzann Owings